hi-imcodeman/flipkart-scraper/README.md

 - options {object}
   - `concurrency?` {number} Number for parallel processing in the queue, Default set to `2`
-  - `maxRequest?` {number} Maximum request to Flipkart affliate server, Default set to `0` - means unlimited.
+  - `maxRequest?` {number} Maximum request to Flipkart affliate server, Default set to `0` - means unlimited
+  - `maxPage?` {number} Maximum number of pages to scrape per category, Default set to `0` - means unlimited

 **Example**